millerthegorilla/ansible-collection-picoreos/roles/nordvpn/README.md

 This role installs openvpn, and configures it by adding `update-resolv-conf` and `update-systemd-resolved` plus a systemd boot service file that randomly selects a new vpn definition file every boot.
 In order to do this, a number of client files are copied over to the remote machine, to be placed in `/etc/openvpn/client/`.
 Currently, only UK server client definition files are used.
-If you want to use a different location, you will need to copy the client files for your location and update them to work with this setup by adding
+If you want to use a different location, you will need to copy the client files for your location and update them to work with this setup by adding:

 ```
 up /etc/openvpn/update-systemd-resolved